nithinvenugopal/minimal-mistakes/_posts/2018-04-11-boto3-on-macOSx.md

     `pip install boto3 --user`

-Now you can use the boto3 sdk by importing in your python script as below-
+Now you can use the boto3 sdk by importing in your python script as below

     import boto3